Key Quote

 Technique 2 — EPIGRAMMATIC STRUCTURE

-This establishes Austen's dual register: surface politeness concealing devastating social critique.
+This establishes Austen's dual registerdual register — Operating on two levels of meaning simultaneously: surface politeness concealing devastating social critique.
 The entire novel operates on this principle — what appears mannered and gentle is in fact a scalpel.

 Key Words